SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 This is a table of the affix oriented methods, grouped by the properties of the methods.
 "Bounded" indicates whether the operation requires the target character, however specified, to be within the bounds of the view.
-On this note, the :code:`remove_prefix` and :code:`remove_suffix` are differently implement in |TV| compared to :code:`std::string_view`.
+A bounded method does nothing if the target character is not in the view.
+On this note, the :code:`remove_prefix` and :code:`remove_suffix` are differently implement in |TV|
+compared to :code:`std::string_view`.
 Rather than being undefined, the methods will clear the view if the size specified is larger than the contents of the view.

 +-----------------+--------+---------+------------------------------------------+
 | Operation       | Affix  | Bounded | Method                                   |